lorentzenman/sheepl/README.md

 * The amazing AutoIT Language https://www.autoitscript.com
 * Jonathan Bennett for creating ^^
 * The amazing Python3 language https://www.python.org
+* Guido for creating ^^
 * Fellow Spiders for all the support
+* People who have reported bugs and made suggestions to improve the tool